Rijinrvr/rijinrvr/README.md

 - 🌱 I’m currently learning **ASP.NET CORE**

-- 👨‍💻 All of my projects are available at [https://rijinrvr.github.io/website/](https://rijinrvr.github.io/CowinWebApplication/)

 - 💬 Ask me about **Hi there!
 I’m a self-taught MERN stack and ASP.NET developer who has dedicated months of hard work to mastering my craft.
 Quality is my top priority and I always strive to deliver the best possible results.
 I’m proud to have earned a MERN stack development certification from Mashup Stack through self-study.
 My dedication to continuous learning and improvement is showcased by my self-taught and certified background in MERN stack development from Mashup Stack**